Homogenization of the variational principle for discrete random maps: Ergodic theorem

-\begin{lemma}[Convergence of expectations; Lemma~3.4 of \cite{AK81}] Moreover, if~$H = (H_B)_{B \in \mathcal{B}_k}$ is almost superadditive but defined only on boxes in~$\mathcal{B}_k$, the same equality holds (except that both in the definition of~$\tilde\gamma(H)$ and in the right-hand side above,we only consider values of~$n$ that are divisible by~$k$ as we take~$n \to \infty$). \end{lemma}
+\begin{lemma}[Convergence of expectations; cf.\ {\cite[Lemma 3.4]{AK81}}] Moreover, if~$H = (H_B)_{B \in \mathcal{B}_k}$ is almost superadditive but defined only on boxes in~$\mathcal{B}_k$, the same equality holds (except that both in the definition of~$\gamma(H)$ and in the right-hand side above, we only consider values of~$n$ that are divisible by~$k$ as we take~$n \to \infty$). \end{lemma}